-Aggregate," or by ASTM C566, "Standard Test Method for Total Evaporable Moisture Content of Aggregate by Drying."
+ASTM C70, "Standard Test Method for Surface Moisture in Fine Aggregate," or by ASTM C566, "Standard Test Method for Total Evaporable Moisture Content of Aggregate by Drying."
 Drying aggregate using a microwave or hot plate shall be permitted in addition to using an oven.

-plant is producing SCC, the plant should consider performing unit weight of the mix in addition to slump flow and VSI as another verification of proper mix proportioning.
+In situations where the plant is producing SCC, the plant should consider performing unit weight of the mix in addition to slump flow and VSI as another verification of proper mix proportioning.